 Readily accessible copies of records that include approved minutes, agendas, ordinances, and resolutions, can be reviewed at City Hall without charge.
-Draft minutes can be made available for review or copying once they have been transcribed and reviewed by the City Clerk/Treasurer and with the understanding that they have not been officially approved.
+Draft minutes can be made available for review or copying once they have been transcribed and reviewed by the City Administrator and with the understanding that they have not been officially approved.

 The City Council or other Commission or Board agenda sheets shall be available upon request and without charge usually on the Friday preceding their meeting.